-- 1 Configure the vCloud Director REST API base URL. - a Log in to the vCloud Director Web Console as a system administrator. - b In the vCloud Director Web Console, open System Settings > Public Addresses - c Type the URL in the HTTPS REST API base URL text box. - d Upload the SSL certificate chain.
+- 1 Configure the vCloud Director REST API base URL. - a From the main menu (A), select Administration. - b In the left panel, under Settings, click Public Addresses. - c Click Edit to customize the public endpoints.

-2 (Optional) Retrieve the list of supported API versions from the server.
+- d To customize the vCloud REST API and OpenAPI URLs, turn off the Use Web Portal Settings toggle. - e Enter a custom HTTPS REST API base URL and click Upload to upload the certificates that establish the trust chain for that endpoint. - 2 (Optional) Retrieve the list of supported API versions from the server.